munucrafts/UE-ArchViz-Multiplayer/README.md

 * **Layout Modifier**

-  * Can modify layout by two methods such as:
+  * Can modify layout by two methods, such as:

     * Activating multiple Color Configurators that are assigned to it.
     * Loading and unloading streaming levels assigned to it and randomly modifying the visibility of actors present in the loaded streaming level.